Dior stokes outrage with new ad for its Sauvage fragrance

 The French luxury goods company posted a trailer Friday of a Native American dancer and promised more details about the fragrance on Monday.
 Another post, on Instagram, noted the campaign was developed along with Native American consultants.
 But the ad continued to receive heavy criticism for being insensitive and having an offensive name.

+The videos had been removed from Dior’s Instagram and Twitter accounts by Friday afternoon, although they still appeared on some accounts devoted to Johnny Depp, the fragrance’s celebrity spokesmodel.
+It is unclear whether Dior will release a film starring Depp that was part of its efforts to promote the fragrance.
+The company did not return emails seeking comment Friday.

 Sauvage in French has a variety of meanings, including wild, unspoiled and savage.
-The fragrance is not new; it has been produced by Dior since the mid-1960s.
+The fragrance is not new; it has been produced by Dior since the mid-1960s, and Depp has promoted it before.

-Critics also decried the involvement of Johnny Depp, who is the celebrity face of the fragrance and stars in a film promoting Sauvage.
-Depp’s portrayal of Tonto in the 2013 movie “The Lone Ranger” was also criticized, despite the actor working with consultants from the group Americans for Indian Opportunity, which also consulted on the Dior ad.
+Some critics seized on Depp’s involvement.
+His portrayal of Tonto in the 2013 movie “The Lone Ranger” was also criticized, despite the actor working with consultants from the group Americans for Indian Opportunity, which also consulted on the Dior ad.
 Depp was adopted as an honorary citizen of the Comanche Nation in a private ceremony by the group’s founder.

 “Cultural appropriation for us is a huge thing because we’ve been dealing with this since colonization,” said Ron “Looking Elk” Martinez, one of the consultants on the Dior ad in a video posted about its creation.
 “Our presence on this project is really to help.
 So for us to make sure that the look and the identity is authentic is very important.”